fidian/presentations/welcome-to-scouts-bsa/index.md

 Required training for all adult leaders.

-About 2 hours of video segments.
+About 2 to 3 hours of videos plus quizzes.

 Can be done in a class or online.